How to Write in Past Tense: A Guide for Writers

 EX: She had been eating the roast…

-Sometimes past simple and past perfect are used together.
-You can mix all of these past tense formulas: the key is to continue writing in past tense throughout the book.
+Sometimes these varying past tense verbs are used within the same book.
+This is perfectly fine, and often unavoidable.
+You can mix all of these past tense formulas: the key is consistency.
+If you choose to write in the past tense for the novel, stick to it.

 Whichever tense you choose to go with, ensure that you’re remaining true to the story; sometimes stories choose their tense without our input – follow your intuition.

-If you are switching tenses, which most often happens in present tense stories while they relay flashback scenes for thematic significance, ensure you’re making it clear to your reader.
+If you are switching tenses, which most often happens in present tense stories while they relay flashback scenes for thematic significance, ensure you’re making the switch clear to your reader.
 Make these alternations seamless by adding a dash, a dinkus (***), or graphics.
+If you want to know more, read the next piece.

 Remember: writing is moving forward word by word.

-I hope these tips on writing in past tense are helpful, let me know in the comments below!
+I hope these tips on writing in past tense for fiction writers are helpful, let me know in the comments below!